How to take brilliant beach photos: 16 easy tips

 Edit

-Professional photographers tend to use Adobe lightroom to edit their pictures.
-I’m not professional and I almost always use my phones camera.
-I have a Nokia 5 which is light years away from a iPhone’s camera.
-This means that despite my best efforts I sometimes have to edit my photos.
-I use Snapseed, I adjust the brightness then add either the Pop or Accentuate filter.
+Professional photographers tend to use Adobe Lightroom to edit their pictures.
+I’m not professional, and I almost always use my phone’s camera.
+I have a Nokia 5, which is light years away from an iPhone’s camera.
+This means that despite my best efforts, I sometimes have to edit my photos.
+I use Snapseed; I adjust the brightness, then add either the Pop or Accentuate filter.
 I use PicsArt and InShot filters less often.
-Making a digital collage with PicsArt or InShot is easy and making your images smaller can allow them to look much better.
-And if all else fails add a black and white filter which is very forgiving.
+Making a digital collage with PicsArt or InShot is easy, and making your images smaller can allow them to look much better.
+And if all else fails, add a black-and-white filter, which is very forgiving.

 Add a fliter to save a bad photo.
 Again the Muizenberg beach huts.